 Going back to the customer call, since I was already on site, and the homeowner and I had developed a trust over the years, she asked me to go ahead and track down the source of the leak.
 We were both reasonably sure that it was most likely going to be a leaky bathroom pipe based on the ceiling stain’s location.
 The bathroom happened to be located directly above the kitchen.

 Another problem that might occur in this same area is that you could have leakage behind your shower escutcheon “face” plate next to the wall of the shower in your upstairs bathroom.
 This would probably only cause a smaller watermark on your ceiling.
-You could seal this up yourself with silicone where the plate meets the wall of the shower, OR you could simply replace, on your own if so inclined, the existing escutcheon faceplate with a new one.
+You could seal this up yourself with silicone where the plate meets the wall of the shower.
+Or you could simply replace the existing escutcheon faceplate with a new one.
 This is a better solution and will look much “cleaner” when finished.

 The solution: in this case a simple one